mathvdd/Raspmaton/README.md

 ## Button setup

-Added a button in a pull down circuit as an input for triggering the camera.
-The capacitor is added because false push are triggered when the wire moves
+Added a button in a pull up circuit as an input for triggering the camera.
+The capacitor is added because false push are triggered when the wire moves. pull_up_down=GPIO.PUD_UP should be enough insted of a pull up resistor to 3.3V (https://github.com/raspberrypilearning/physical-computing-guide/blob/master/pull_up_down.md) but it did not show good results for me

 Layout:

 - First pin of the button to 1k ohm resistor to RPI pin 10 (GPIO 15)
-- Second pin of the button to RPi pin 1 (3.3V)
+- Second pin of the button to RPi pin 20 (GND)
-- RPI pin 10 (GPIO 15) to a 10k ohm resistor to RPi pin 20 (GND)
+- RPI pin 10 (GPIO 15) to a 10k ohm resistor to RPi pin 1 (3.3V)
-- a 10 000 nanofarad capacitor between RPi pin 20 (GND) and the first pin of the button (probably should have been between GND and GPIO 15?)
+- a 10 000 nanofarad capacitor between RPi pin 1 (3.3V) and the first pin of the button

+pull up configuration gave better results than pull down

 To test it is working: